Dez Stewart: Detroit Lions

 On August 8, 2017, Stewart signed with the Detroit Lions.
 He was waived/injured on September 1, 2017 and placed on injured reserve.
 He was released on September 8, 2017.

 Albany Empire

 On March 4, 2019, Stewart was assigned to the Albany Empire.
 He was placed on recallable reassignment on April 12, 2019, and became a free agent.

+Arizona Rattlers

+In April, 2019, Stewart signed with the Arizona Rattlers of the Indoor Football League (IFL).
+Stewart finished the season with the Rattlers; they competed in the 2019 Indoor Football League Championship game against the Sioux Falls Storm.
+Stewart recovered a fumble during the game.

 Green Bay Blizzard

-On January 27, 2022, Stewart signed with the Green Bay Blizzard of the Indoor Football League (IFL).
+On January 27, 2022, Stewart signed with the Green Bay Blizzard of the IFL.
 On October 12, 2022, Stewart was released by the Blizzard.

 San Diego Strike Force

-On October 19, 2022, Stewart signed with the San Diego Strike Force of the Indoor Football League (IFL).
+On October 19, 2022, Stewart signed with the San Diego Strike Force of the IFL.

 Personal life

 Stewart's cousin Bo Smith, played a few seasons in the NFL and the CFL as a cornerback.
-Along with progressional sports, Dez is an entrepreneur, owning a digital media business (Unorthodoxs Media, LLC), a clothing line (Humalien Clothing), and a social networking app he built and published (Fonebook App).
-He also releases music under the pseudonym TuFou XoMu.
+Along with professional sports, Dez is an entrepreneur, owning a digital media business (Unorthodoxs Media, LLC), a clothing line (Humalien Clothing), and a social networking app he built and published (Fonebook App).
+He also writes and publishes music for the well known TikTok artist TuFou XoMu.